Muhammad-Ibrahim4034/Snake-Game-Using-A-Star-Search-Algorithm/README.md

 In this project me any my team created snake game with both manual and A* search algorithm to illustrate the difference between an Ai algorithm and human.

-Absolutely!
-Here's a polished and detailed `README.md` file for your **Snake Game with Manual & A* AI Modes** project:

----

 # 🐍 Snake Game: Manual Play vs. A* AI Search

 ## 💡 Project Overview